 Large Manhattan landlords are seeing this stinginess for leasing space first-hand.
 Despite a recent increase in technology and creative tenants, owners have yet to experience a widespread spike in demand due to their lean space needs and penchance for subleasing space, according to Heidi Learner, chief economist for tenant presentation firm Studley.

-Companies such as Tumblr, Tremor Video, Yodle and 10gen are occupying space at far higher densities than financial services, law firms and other traditional Midtown tenants, according to Learner, lead author of a Studley report on the Manhattan tech boom.
+Technology companies such as Tumblr, Tremor Video, Yodle and 10gen are occupying office space at far higher densities than financial services, law firms and other traditional Midtown tenants, according to Learner, lead author of a Studley report on the Manhattan tech boom.